SergeyScoville/Computational_Methods/README.md

 Please enter the name of the data file you want to use: ../data/asst1-1.dat
 ```
 The program will then read the data from the specified file, perform the calculations, and display the results.

+The PlottingHomework1 executable is run in the same method and will also prompt you for an input file which you can do in the same method as before, only with files with a `.txt` extension though.